ryanapples/gatsby-portfolio/README.md

   ryanapples.io
 </h1>

-Portfolio built with a mixture of 💜+ boba + Gatsby.
-Currently, the site is in a state of construction, but there is an abundance of exciting components and features arriving in the near future.
+Personal portfolio built with a mixture of 💜+ boba + Gatsby.
+Currently, the site is in a state of construction, but there is a good amount of exciting components and features arriving in the near future.
 Stay tuned!

 ## 🎓 Learning Gatsby